-- (A) The most recent certificate issued by the training provider as proof of successful completion of the applicable training course which has been approved under the provisions of 40 CFR Part 763, Appendix C to Subpart E (MAP) and subsequent revisions (photocopies will not be accepted without prior approval from the Department); - (B) A completed application on a form provided by the Department; - (C) The applicable annual certification fee listed in Chapter 22 of this regulation. - (D) A current photograph of the person requesting certification that: - (1) If printed, shows the face of the person seeking certification no less than $\frac{3}{4}$ of an inch wide; - (2) If digital, has a resolution of at least 72 dpi and is in a format specified by the Department; or - (3) Instead of providing a photograph, the person seeking certification may come to the Department's central office during normal business hours where one will be taken. - (E) A completed Disclosure Statement form pursuant to Arkansas Pollution Control and Ecology Regulation No. 8.
+- (A) The most recent certificate issued by the training provider as proof of successful completion of the applicable training course which has been approved under the provisions of 40 CFR Part 763, Appendix C to Subpart E (MAP) and subsequent revisions (photocopies will not be accepted without prior approval from the Department); - (B) A completed application on a form provided by the Department; - (C) The applicable annual certification fee listed in Chapter 22 of this regulation. - (D) A current photograph of the person requesting certification that: - (1) If printed, shows the full face of the person seeking certification no less than 3/4 of an inch wide; - (2) If digital, has a resolution of at least 72 dpi and is in a format specified by the Department; or - (3) Instead of providing a photograph, the person seeking certification may come to the Department's central office during normal business hours where one will be taken. - (E) A completed disclosure statement pursuant to APC&EC Reg.
+8.204 on a form provided by the Department Disclosure Statement form pursuant to Arkansas Pollution Control and Ecology Regulation No. 8.